English

 Soft_Ver Hard_ver

-Soft_Ver: the version number of the current MCU firmware.
-For example, 0x01 00 02 means that the version number is v1.0.2.
+Soft_Ver: The firmware version of the MCU.
+For example, 0x01 00 02 represents v1.0.2.

-The module returns the following command:
+The module returns the following data.

 0